sugwg/sub-solar-ns-detectability/README.md

    b. `SLY-EOS.txt` : mass and tidal deformability values for the SLy4 equation of state.

    c. `BSK21-EOS.txt` : mass and tidal deformability values for the BSk21 equation of state.

+(4) The mass-radius files contain `NS masses`($m (M_{\odot}$)) and the corresponding `radii`(km), evaluated by integrating the Tolman-Oppenheimer-Volkoff equations, for the APR, SLy4 and BSk21 equations of state.

+   a. `APR-mass-radius.txt` : neutron star mass and radius values for the APR equation of state.

+   b. `SLY4-mass-radius.txt` : neutron star mass and radius values for the SLy4 equation of state.

+   c. `BSK21-mass-radius.txt` : neutron star mass and radius values for the BSk21 equation of state.

-(4) `M1010_APR_LP.txt`: contains values for orbital frequency, ADM mass and angular momentum of a simulated binary neutron star system with $m_1 = m_2 = 1 \, M_{\odot}$ at different stages of its inspiral phase, as computed with LORENE.
+(5) `M1010_APR_LP.txt`: contains values for orbital frequency, ADM mass and angular momentum of a simulated binary neutron star system with $m_1 = m_2 = 1 \, M_{\odot}$ at different stages of its inspiral phase, as computed with LORENE.

-(5) The following three files tabulate the estimated values of the orbital frequencies of the binary neutron stars at the mass shedding limit for the binary neutron star inspiral signals, simulated using the publicly available library [LORENE](https://lorene.obspm.fr/), for the three different equations of state considered in this study.
+(6) The following three files tabulate the estimated values of the orbital frequencies of the binary neutron stars at the mass shedding limit for the binary neutron star inspiral signals, simulated using the publicly available library [LORENE](https://lorene.obspm.fr/), for the three different equations of state considered in this study.

    a. `APR_lorene_ISCO.txt`: simulations performed for the APR equation os state.